dnanto/prototype-proposal/report/proposal.md

 ## Abstract

-Human adenovirus B-55 (HAdV-B55) is a re-emergent pathogen that threatens dense populations.
+*Human adenovirus B-55* (HAdV-B55) is a re-emergent pathogen that threatens dense populations.

 ## Introduction

-The Adenoviridae family includes genera that infect a wide range of hosts and cell types.
-The Mastadenovirus genus includes species that infect mammalian hosts.
+The *Adenoviridae* family includes genera that infect a wide range of hosts and cell types.
+The *Mastadenovirus* genus includes species that infect mammalian hosts.
 They are globally distributed, causing sporadic outbreaks in densely populated regions and close-living quarters.
 Symptoms range from acute respiratory disease to organ failure, depending on the viral species and host immune strength.
 Accordingly, individuals with developing or weakened immune systems account for most outbreak deaths.

+The Adenoviridae are nonenveloped, double stranded DNA viruses (Baltimore, 1971).
+The icosahedral capsid consists of 240 hexon and 12 fiber-projecting penton capsomers forming the faces and vertexes respectively.
+The coxsackie adenovirus receptor of the host cell recognizes the knob of the fiber while the RGD motif of the penton induces RGD motif mediated structural changes to gain entry (Pettersson, 2019).

 ## Methods

+…

 ### Data